soundpress/RulesOfNYC/docs/c47/index.rst

       (E) The household must provide prompt notice to HRA of any rent arrears that have accrued so that they may be addressed.

    (2) HRA will determine a household's eligibility for renewal of LINC II rental assistance at the end of each year of the household's participation in the program, subject to the availability of funding.
-Prior to the commencement of each one-year renewal period, HRA will recalculate the household's monthly program participant contribution and the monthly rental assistance amount pursuant to subdivision (a) of section 7-06 of this chapter.
+Prior to the commencement of each one-year renewal period, HRA will recalculate the household's monthly program participant contribution and the monthly rental assistance amount pursuant to subdivision (a) of 68 RCNY § 7-06.
 The monthly program participant contribution and monthly rental assistance amount will not change during the one-year renewal period, regardless of changes in household composition or income.
 Prior to the commencement of the renewal period, HRA will review whether a household is meeting all of the eligibility requirements set forth in paragraph (1) of this subdivision and will assist the household with maintaining eligibility as appropriate.

    (3) If a household has transferred to the LINC II program after being in receipt of LINC VI rental assistance, the time the household participated in the LINC VI program shall be considered time in the LINC II program for purposes of renewal.
 If the effective date of the first lease for the residence towards which LINC II rental assistance shall be applied is not more than ten months after the start of the household's current year of participation in the LINC VI program, then the household's current year of LINC rental assistance shall begin anew on the effective date of such lease.
 If the effective date of the first lease for the residence towards which LINC II rental assistance shall be applied is more than ten months after the start of the household's current year of participation in the LINC VI program, then the household's next year of LINC rental assistance shall begin on the effective date of such lease.